Early childhood and primary education statistics

 - enhancing creativity and innovation (including entrepreneurship) at all levels of education and training.

-The strategy sets a number of benchmarks to be achieved by 2020, including that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education.
+The strategy sets a number of benchmarks to be achieved by 2020, including that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education; this benchmark was reached, for the EU-28 as a whole, in 2016.

 - Participation in education and training (educ_part)